-Every day, your brain processes an astonishing 11 billion bits of information per second.
-With so much going on behind the scenes, it leans on mental shortcuts—known as cognitive biases—to make decisions more efficiently.
+Every day, your brain processes an enormous amount of information.
+To keep up, it relies on mental shortcuts called cognitive biases to make decisions more efficiently.
 While these shortcuts can be helpful, they don’t always lead to the best outcomes.

-One specific category, decision-making biases, affects how we choose between options, especially in uncertain or high-stakes situations.
-Let’s explore what decision-making biases are and look at four common types that influence your daily choices.
+One category, decision-making biases, affects how we choose between options, especially in uncertain or high-pressure situations.
+Here’s a closer look at what those biases are and four common types that can shape your daily choices.

 What Is a Decision-Making Bias?

-A decision-making bias is a type of cognitive bias that influences how we choose between options, especially in uncertain or high-pressure situations.
-These mental shortcuts help us make quicker decisions, but that doesn’t mean they always lead to the best outcomes.
+decision-making bias is a type of cognitive bias that influences how we choose between options.
+These mental shortcuts help us make quicker decisions, but they can also lead us away from the most rational choice.

 4 Types of Decision-Making Biases

-Below, we discuss four of the common decision-making biases that help you shape your choices throughout the day.
+Here are four common decision-making biases that shape your choices throughout the day.

 #1 Overconfidence Bias